Gdansk-Facade-excerpt

 Words by Dalene Heck / Photography by Pete Heck

-There is no doubt that it’s pretty.
+There is no doubt that old town Gdańsk is pretty.

 Muted hues of orange, yellow, green and more alternate on the skinny buildings.
 Some are adorned with elaborate casings and paintings.
 The clock tower anchors and dominates Dluga (Long) street, with St Mary’s Church, the largest brick church in Europe, just off to the side.